AzonInc/Doorman/docs/de/reference/entities-doorman.md

 ## Sensors

 ### Uptime <Badge type="tip" text="doorman_uptime" /> <Badge type="info" text="Disabled by default" />
 Reports the uptime in seconds.
+If you flashed the `Home Assistant` Smart Home integration, it will report the timestamp.

 ### WiFi Signal <Badge type="tip" text="doorman_wifi_signal" /> <Badge type="info" text="Disabled by default" />
 Reports the wifi signal in percent.